blinkbear/psi-perf-ds/README.md

 <h3 align="center">CgroupV2 PSI Sidecar</h3>

   <p align="center">

-    CgroupV2 PSI Sidecar can be deployed on any kubernetes pod with access to cgroupv2 PSI metrics.
+[comment]: <> (    CgroupV2 PSI Sidecar can be deployed on any kubernetes pod with access to cgroupv2 PSI metrics.)
   </p>
 </div>